 As branch drains reach the end of their horizontal runs, they empty into soil stacks, or main drain stacks, which are large-diameter vertical pipes.
 Waste water, along with the solid wastes that they carry, will now drop downward into the main drain lines leading out to the city sewer system or septic field.

 Soil stacks are larger pipes, 3 1/2 to 4 inches in diameter.

 07 of 10

 Soil Stack Vent

 The end point of your home's drainage system is the municipal sewer main.
-Your lateral line will run perpendicular into the main, angled downward to promote flow of waste.
-You have no control over the municipal line, since it is owned by a city, county, or wastewater district.
+Your home's main drain line runs perpendicular into the sewer main, angled downward to promote the flow of waste.
+You have no control over the municipal line since it is owned by a city, county, or wastewater district.